core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Key Derivation ##

-Two group members can derive a symmetric pairwise key, from their Sender/Recipient Key and a static-static Diffe-Hellman shared secret.
+Two group members can derive a symmetric pairwise key, from their Sender/Recipient Key and a static-static Diffe-Hellman shared secret {{NIST-800-56A}}.
 The key derivation is as follows, and uses the same construction used in Section 3.2.1 of {{RFC8613}}.

 ~~~~~~~~~~~
 Pairwise key = HKDF(Sender/Recipient Key, Shared Secret, info, L)